vfarcic/vfarcic.github.io/devops23/README.md

 He often speaks at community gatherings and conferences.

-He published "The DevOps Toolkit Series" books the Test-Driven Java Development.
+He published "The DevOps Toolkit Series" and Test-Driven Java Development.

 His random thoughts and tutorials can be found in his blog TechnologyConversations.com.